AlenaNik/Calculator-challenge-Alena/readme.md

 # Payvision calculator

 My tasks in this exercise were:
-1) maintainance and new features development
+1) Maintainance and new features development
-2) code review
+2) Code review
-3) fix bugs in the app
+3) Fix bugs in the app
-4) think about testing my app
+4) Think about testing my app
-5) improve UX/UI
+5) Improve UX/UI

 ### 1. Code review and new features
 I've decided to implement 3 new features (multiply and divide operations, changes on clear button).